 An Alaska summer bucket list does not blend in with the crowd, no – not at all.
-Drive through the longest tunnel in United States or fly around the highest peak in all of North America, ride the world’s longest zipline, go into a cave made out of ice or rock, paddle through icy fjords or get away from the crowds and enjoy the secluded back-country.
+Drive through the longest tunnel in the United States or fly around the highest peak in all of North America, ride the world’s longest zipline, go into a cave made out of ice or rock, paddle through icy fjords or get away from the crowds and enjoy the secluded backcountry.
 Your possibilities to enjoy fun and excitement are quite literally limitless in Alaska.
-Here are 26 activities to add to your Alaska bucket list this summer.
+Here are 26 things to do in Alaska in the summer that you’ll want to add to your bucket list!

 1. Drive The Anton Anderson Memorial Tunnel to Whittier

 This is the longest highway tunnel in North America at 2.5 miles, and the first designed for -40 Fahrenheit temperatures and 150 mph winds.
 Pretty phenomenal if you ask us!
 You can find their summer and winter

 tunnel schedules on the DOT website here

 2. Watch The Mt.
 Marathon Race In Seward On The Forth Of July

 Mt.
 Marathon holds a foot race every 4th of July in the beautiful town of Seward.
 Over 800 people participate in this three-mile, round-trip foot race that takes them up the mountain over 3022 feet.
 The ascent is covered in less than a mile.
 Tens of thousands of people from all over the world visit the town to participate enjoy the festivities and cheer on the athletes.
 It's one of the best Alaska summer activities to participate in.
 Check out all the details of this

 3. Go Ziplining At Icy Strait Point In Hoonah